harshita214/Chrome-Extension/README.md

 **8.** pageCapture: Saves a page as a MHTML file.
                     Add pageCapture permissions to the manifest file. saveAsMHTML() function calls the request.
 The capture is stored in a details objects with a unique id.

-**9.** printing: Allows for extensions to connect to a printing devices and perform print jobs.
+**9.** printing: Allows for extensions to connect to a printing device and perform print jobs.
                  Functions include cancelJob, submitJob, getPrinters, and getPrinterInfo.
 Size of print job can be modified through max_height_microns, min_height_microns, and width_microns.

 **10.** search: Lets the extension use default browsing platform to search.